OCHA-DAP/ocha-lens/docs/datasets/ecmwf_cyclones.md

 ### Cyclone identification

 It can be challenging to identify unique storms from this dataset of historical forecasts.
 Not all forecasts correspond to a known storm, and forecasts issued from before a storm was given a name may be challenging to group with forecasts that _can_ be identified by the storm's name.
-Moreover, ECMWF's assigned `forecast_id` may not necessarily be unique across all storms or systems.
+Moreover, ECMWF's assigned `forecast_id` may not necessarily be unique across all storms or systems (see below).

 While the assigned `storm_id` can be used to group forecasts from known storms, users should query for forecasts based on spatio/temporal bounding boxes to be sure of retrieving all forecasts for a given weather system.

+### Non-unique `forecast_id`s

+The `forecast_id` field may not necessarily be unique to a given forecasted system.
+ECMWF followings the `{initialization_time}_{latitude}_{longitude}` convention for creating these IDs.
+We have observed some IDs with the `00N_00E` (eg. `'2020011512_00N_00E'`), which appear to capture marginal systems around the world.
+IDs with non-zero coordinate suffixes appear to more reliably be unique to a given system.

 ### Possibility of multiple `storm_id`s for the same system in ECMWF data